 There shall be no discharge of floating solids or visible foam in other than trace amounts, or of free oil or other oily materials, or of toxic materials in quantities such as to cause acute toxicity to aquatic organisms.
 Furthermore, there shall be no visible sheen or stains attributable to this discharge.
 There shall be no accumulation of solids in the receiving stream which have the potential to negatively impact aquatic life or hinder natural drainage.
-The use of dilution (see Part III, Standard Conditions, Section A.13) or flow augmentation (LAC 33:IX.3705.F) to achieve effluent concentration limitations is prohibited.
+For all parameters except Chlorides, the use of dilution (see Part III, Standard Conditions, Section A.13) or flow augmentation (LAC 33:IX.3705.F) to achieve effluent concentration limitations is prohibited.